CM Search and Replace (CMSR) - Use Case - How to Replace Content On the Fly

 Let's start with some simple rule.
 For instance, we have a post with a book about Nancy Drew.
 And we need to replace the name Nancy to another one - for example, REGINA.
 So, we put a word/phrase we need to replace into the text area From String.
 Then we put a word/phrase that will be instead of this to the text area To String.

-Then we need to choose a location, where will be happening searching and replacing.
+Then we need to choose a place where the search and replace will be committed.
 There are 3 options under the Location dropdown: